 Minimizes Serious Falls

-This datapoint tells you the percent of long-term care patients who sustained a fall resulting in serious injury.
-Falls can arise for a variety of reasons, but excessive numbers of falls may be a sign of lower quality nursing care.
+This metric gauges the percent of long-term patients that have had a fall which resulted in serious injury.
+Falls can arise for a variety of reasons, but excessive numbers of falls could be a sign of lower quality nursing care.

 Minimizes Urinary Tract Infections

-This is the percent of patients who have had a urinary tract infection.
-Urinary tract infections are often associated with facilities with lower levels of hygiene.
-Better hygiene protocols reduces the number likelihood of residents sustaining infections.
-Note that this metric is sometimes skewed by the fact that facilities have different reporting standards for these infections.
+This tells you the percentage of patients that sustained a urinary tract infection.
+UTI's are routinely associated with lower quality nursing care.
+Additional nurse staffing can limit the number likelihood of residents sustaining infections.
+Keep in mind that this metric is affected by by the fact that facilities have different reporting standards for UTI's.

 Appropriately Uses Anti-Psychotic Medication